jonieeng/cicdassignment/README.md

     tags: ${{ secrets.DOCKER_HUB_USERNAME }}/cicdassignment:latest
 ```

- And yes, now I'm able to docker build and run is auotmated in my workflow.
+ And yes, now I'm able to docker build and run, add as part of my workflow.